 - Cosy Bird Nest Box: Ideal for tits and sparrows with its 32mm entrance hole and is handcrafted from sustainably sourced and long-lasting FSC wood to retain heat in the colder months.

 - Original Woodcrete Nest Box: This nesting box design is created using a unique woodcrete blended material that provides durability and insulation that keeps birds cool in the summer and cosy in the winter.
 These boxes are also available with a 26mm or 32mm entrance hole.
-They also come with a lifetime guarantee.
+And they come with a lifetime guarantee.

 Where to place your nesting boxes